Wrongful Convictions: State Policies and Public Opinion (with Kevin Mullinix and William Hicks)

 This project uses a variety of survey experiments to explore the public attitudes toward law enforcement, and how citizens respond to information about racial disparities.

-Anti-Homeless Policies in the United States (with Christopher Dum)
+Perceptions of Homelessness and Homeless Policies in the United States (with Christopher Dum and Kelly Socia)